Pakistan accuses India of killing three civilians in border shelling

 The two countries have fought three wars since independence, two over Kashmir, and relations chilled again after the election of the right-winger Narendra Modi as Indian prime minister last year.

-Last month India called off peace talks with Pakistan, giving a jolt to renewed diplomatic efforts between the neighbors and adding to the troubles of Pakistan’s government.
+Last month India called off peace talks with Pakistan, giving a jolt to renewed diplomatic efforts between the neighbours and adding to the troubles of Pakistan’s government.

 The move came barely three months after Pakistani Prime Minister Nawaz Sharif attended the inauguration of Prime Minister Narendra Modi, the pair shaking hands in a gesture that had raised hopes of warmer ties.